Capture Words in Nature

 Looking ahead at doing this activity with other classes, I gathered a few tips.

-1. First I am going to give the students a short list of fonts that worked best.
-Impact, Helvetica Bold, or another wide lettered option showed more of the pictures that were taken by the students.
-Coupled with making the font take up as much of the slide as possible made for the greatest amount of the pictures to be shown.
+1. First, I will give the students a short list of fonts that work best.
+Impact, Helvetica Bold, or other wide-lettered font options allow students to show more images they photographed.
+That, coupled with ensuring the font takes up as much of the slide as possible, allowed the most pictures to be shown.

-2. Second I would take pictures where the subject of the photo takes up the entire camera frame.
-This helped to make sure that no matter the letter and/or word that is going to be filled in contains the image.
+2. Second, I would take pictures where the photo's subject takes up the entire camera frame.
+This helps ensure that no matter what letter and word is filled in, it will contain the image.

-Overall my students and I really enjoyed this activity.
+Overall, my students and I enjoyed this activity.
 It got them outside and drew connections to what we discussed in class.
-I will definitely use this activity in my other classes as well.
+I will use this activity in my other classes as well.
 For example, in computer science, why not use word art to build an association with the different internal components?
-Or in architecture use this activity to show examples of stylistic choices or building properties.
+Or in architecture, use this activity to show examples of stylistic choices or building properties.
 The applications are endless!

 Learn how, and explore more Everyone Can Create Projects >